torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 provided by a CPU, as well as the maximum desired frequency, which should not be exceeded by a CPU.

-WARNING: cgroup2 cpu controller doesn't yet fully support the control of realtime processes.
+WARNING: cgroup2 cpu controller doesn't yet support the (bandwidth) control of realtime processes.
 For a kernel built with the CONFIG_RT_GROUP_SCHED option enabled for group scheduling of realtime processes, the cpu controller can only be enabled when all RT processes are in the root cgroup.
 Be aware that system